 Atacama desert is not only the driest place on Earth but also a place that can surprise you quite a bit.
 If you imagine sandy lands as far as you can see, you will be disappointed as the Atacama is a feast for the eyes.
 From the mountains, salt flats, volcanoes, pink flamingoes, blue lagoons to many different shades of blues, pinks, and purples at sunset, Atacama will make a trip hard to forget.
 The most popular place full of attractions is a little rustic town San Pedro de Atacama.
-Here you have a few amazing things you can do in San Pedro de Atacama:
+Here you have a few amazing things to do in San Pedro de Atacama:

 1. Watch the sunset over Moon Valley